 Stop and think… do you have someone to replace key employees if they suddenly left?
 A lot of companies don’t.
 When we have discussions with our partners, we’re often asked that magical question: How do we create a succession plan?

 Finding the right person to fill key roles is one of the greatest challenges of leaders.
 Please take note: a replacement plan is not the same as succession planning.
 It takes time to develop people; giving them experience and strong mentoring.

 Succession planning – the act of identifying and developing candidates for key positions within your company – is vitally important responsibility of every manager, leader, and board member.
 The crazy truth is that leaders know this, and it may even keep them up at night, but very few do much about it.
 Is it for lack of time?
 Is it because they have higher priorities?
 Or is it because they don’t really know how to create a succession plan?Read More›

 This is a question that most business founders must face at some point in their lives.
 Family business planning is the process of selecting and preparing the right person to lead the family firm into the future.
 The average life of a family-owned business is about 24 years, usually ending when the owner/founder retires or passes away.
-It is reported that approximately 30 percent of family-owned businesses survive the succession from the first generation to the second and only ten percent to the third generation.
-By 2019, the number of family-owned businesses that will transfer from the first generation to the second will be the largest the world has ever seen.Read More›
+Reportedly, approximately 30 percent of family-owned businesses survive the succession from the first generation to the second.
+And only ten percent to the third generation.
+By 2019, the number of family-owned companies that will transfer from the first generation to the second will be the largest the world has ever seen.Read More›

 Most companies have invested time and resources to develop the leadership team.
 It probably took years to find just the right mix of diverse thinking, skills, communication styles, and talents.
 It is an art to find just the right mix.
 But how long will it last?Read More›